joyceliaoo/Bravo/README.md

 		take a snapshot
 		drop a wall
 		move 1 space in that direction
-		if the explorer is on a stepping stone invoke recursive abstraction
+		if the explorer is on a stepping stone invoke the recursive abstraction
 		backtrack to snapshot

 	return false

 ## class(es), with fields and methods